 In the academic year following its fifth full year of operation, the Special Peer Review system

 shall be reviewed by a joint taskforce of administrators and faculty members.
 The taskforce shall assess the system's efficacy, fairness, and overall contribution to institutional betterment.
 (21.1).
-The standards for substantial and chronic deficiency shall be determined by the faculty in each unit and, when approved by the appropriate unit administrator, dean and vice chancellor, shall become part of its evaluation procedures.
+The standards for substantial and chronic deficiency shall be determined by the faculty in each unit and, when approved by the appropriate unit administrator, Dean and Executive Vice Chancellor, shall become part of its evaluation procedures.

 Adopted August, 1993